Liked this post? Why not share it?

 1. Nursing bra

-Having some comfy nursing bras are an absolute necessity if you are planning to breastfeed.
-It took me a while until I found the perfect nursing bra.
+Having a comfy nursing bra is an absolute necessity if you are planning to breastfeed.
+It took me a while until I found the perfect nursing bra that would fit my requirements.
 You need easy access to your boobs and comfort, especially if you’re nursing on demand.